SheepTester/longer-tweets/_posts/2020-08-24-closing-html.md

 ## It encourages proper element hierarchy.

-Sometimes, new HTML programmers are tempted to put block elements like `<p>` and `<div>` inside inline elements like `<span>`.
+Sometimes, new HTML programmers are tempted to put block elements like `<p>`{:.language-html} and `<div>`{:.language-html} inside inline elements like `<span>`{:.language-html}.
 However, by omitting closing tags, you are forced to consider good practices for HTML element hierarchies, like only putting inline elements inside block elements.

 For example, the following HTML code will not compile correctly: